dsusco/tp.net-armageddon.org/_site/_units/strike-cruiser.md

   - "transport"
 notes:
   |
-    May transport 20 infantry units, Attack Bikes, or Dreadnoughts; plus 20 armoured vehicle units (except Dreadnoughts); plus six Thunderhawk Gunships and enough Drop Pods or Landing Craft to transport any other units being carried.
+    May transport 20 infantry units (Terminators count as one unit each), Attack Bikes, or Dreadnoughts; plus 20 armoured vehicle units (except Dreadnoughts); plus six Thunderhawk Gunships and enough Drop Pods or Landing Craft to transport any other units being carried.
 weapons:
   -
     id: "orbital-bombardment-5bp"